No matter how capable your team members are individually, they’ll never shine if they can’t work together.

 I could easily manage tasks in Trello as well — you can drag and drop them from one column to another, or drag tasks to rearrange their order within one column.

 Trello offers automations on all plans, which I didn’t expect because most apps either don’t offer them at all for free or they permit just a limited amount of actions.
-But, Trello’s really generous with automation options and offers:
+Trello offers:

-• Buttons — custom card buttons that perform multiple actions (for example, you can subscribe the team manager, move the list to the top, and add a due date with just one click), and
+- Buttons — custom card buttons that perform multiple actions (for example, you can subscribe the team manager, move the list to the top, and add a due date with just one click).

 My main issue with Trello is that the Free and Standard plans include only the Kanban view.
 So if you want Timeline, Map, Dashboard, or Table view, you need to pay $10/user/month.